 ACB:5203 Gross Human Anatomy for Graduate Students5 s.h.

 Regional dissection, lectures, demonstrations, tutorials, discussions, seminars; clinically relevant areas of anatomical radiology, surface anatomy with clinical correlations.
 Requirements: anatomy and cell biology graduate standing.

-ACB:5206 Graduate Research in Anatomy and Cell Biologyarr.
+ACB:5206 Graduate Research in Cell and Developmental Biologyarr.